Incubator Awards: Research Grants for Creative Artists

 The Incubator Awards provide financial and research support for students using historical and rare library materials at the University of North Carolina at Chapel Hill towards projects in the arts.
 Students are encouraged to follow their curiosity and use archival and special collections items as source material and/or inspiration; projects do not need to rely exclusively on materials in our collections.
 Recipients will receive a small stipend, instruction in special collections research practices, and support from library staff as they conduct their artistic research.
 The Incubator Awards aim to foster engagement with UNC’s rich cultural and historical resources and encourage students to pursue new directions, topics, or methods in their work and creative process.

 Students from all artistic disciplines are invited to apply for individual ($1000) or collaborative group (up to $3000) awards.
-Grant recipients will present their work in a program showcase to be held in April 2020.
+Grant recipients will share their work in a program showcase to be held in April.

 Projects may include, but are not limited to: